SCS Spring Meeting 2025

 «Electrocatalysis: Current Challenges and Future Perspectives»

 The SCS Spring Meeting is a one-day symposium and provides a high-quality program with national and international speakers on a certain topic.
-The topic of the 2025 symposium is «Electrocatalysis: Current Challenges and Future Perspectives».
+The topic of the 2025 symposium was «Electrocatalysis: Current Challenges and Future Perspectives».

 Electrocatalysis is a cornerstone of sustainable energy conversion, enabling key transformations in fuel cells, electrolyzers, and organic electrosynthesis.
 By integrating novel catalyst materials and electrolyte concepts, researchers are unlocking new levels of efficiency, selectivity, and stability in electrochemical processes.